M270 Multiple Launch Rocket System: Middle East

+During the Gaza war, Israel used the M270 for the first time since 2006, to fire on Hamas targets in the Gaza Strip.

+Mali

+The French army deployed them for the first time with occasional use between February and the end of April 2016 in Mali during Operation Barkhane with three M270s.

 Ukraine

-During the 2022 Russian invasion of Ukraine, the United States considered sending the MLRS as part of military aid to Ukraine.
+During the 2022 Russian invasion of Ukraine the United States considered sending the M270 MLRS as part of military aid to Ukraine.
 Concerns were raised that this system could be used to hit targets inside Russia.
 US President Joe Biden initially declined to send it to Ukraine, but on May 31 he announced that the M142 HIMARS, another vehicle capable of firing GMLRS rockets, would be supplied.

 On 7 June 2022, British defence secretary Ben Wallace announced that the UK would send three (later increased to six) MLRS to aid Ukrainian forces.
 On 15 June, Germany announced it would send three of its MARS vehicles from German Army stocks.

 Ukraine announced they had received the first M270s on 15 July.
 The German defence secretary Christine Lambrecht announced the arrival of the vehicles they contributed on 26 July 2022, and on 15 September Lambrecht announced that Germany would transfer two more.
+France donated a total of six M270 LRU MLRS to Ukraine.

+During the Russo-Ukrainian War Ukraine used M270 with GMLRS rounds to destroy targets such as Russian military columns, artillery systems, and multiple launch rocket systems such BM-21 and BM-27.
+Russian forces have relied on electronic warfare to jam GPS signals.
+The inertial navigation system of munitions such as GMLRS is immune to jamming, but less accurate than when paired with GPS coordinates.

+Ukrainian operated M270 were permitted to use ATACMS ballistic missiles, with launches against Russian targets in Crimea being recorded.
+Ukrainian ATACMS strikes into Crimea are known to have hit Russian assets such as S-300/S-400 air defense systems and aircraft.